110+ Incredible School Fundraising Ideas: Raise Money Now!

 Be sure to create different categories based on age if your school includes several age groups.
-A group for elementary school children, middle school children, and high schoolers usually covers it!
+Organizing seperate groups for elementary school children, middle school children, and high schoolers usually covers it!

-Talent show rehearsals are necessary in order to make sure time flows appropriately, so have your talent show committee set aside time each week leading up to the talent show for students to rehearse before all of the parents show up to watch their kids on stage.
+Talent show rehearsals are necessary in order to make sure the timing flows appropriately, so have your talent show committee set aside time for students to rehearse.

-Don’t forget to buy medals or trophies for the top three winners in each category.
-Something tangible to hold is even more motivation for kids to put in their best efforts.
+Don’t forget to buy medals or trophies for the top three winners in each category!

 A school talent show is a fun and entertaining event, and has the potential to bring in a ton of fundraising cash for your school.